 Hiking into the wilderness with your house on your back connects you to the land.
 There’s a magic in bringing only the essentials and enjoying a night under the stars without the distractions of modern life.
-The challenges, rewards, and isolation are what make backpacking in the wilderness such an incredible experience.
+The challenges, rewards, and isolation are what make backcountry camping, or backpacking in the wilderness such an incredible experience.
 But where do you start?
 These backpacking tips are designed to help you transition from a hiker to a backpacker.
-Experience backcountry camping with this guide to backpacking for first-timers.
+Experience backcountry camping with this guide to backpacking for beginners.

 Preparing for Your First (or 100th) Backpacking Trip